 Gather the ingredients.

 Remove the stems from the jalapeño peppers.
 Or, if you like a very spicy sauce, add them whole to a food processor.

 With the machine running, pour the olive oil through the feeder tube to create an emulsion.
 The final sauce should still be a little chunky and have pieces of herbs in it.

 - If you prefer less heat, remove the seeds and veins of the jalapeño peppers when you are prepping them.
 Using two jalapeño peppers instead of four will also give an excellent flavor with very minor heat.

-- Note that it's a good idea to wear gloves while working with hot peppers, as the heat can stay on your fingers and cause pain if you touch your eyes.
-If not wearing gloves, be sure to wash your hands thoroughly with soap and hot water after handling the peppers.
+- It's a good idea to wear gloves while working with hot peppers, as the heat can stay on your fingers and cause pain if you touch your eyes.
+Otherwise, be sure to wash your hands thoroughly with soap and hot water after handling the peppers.

 The origin of the sauce is in Yemenite cuisine, but it's now popular all throughout the countries of the Middle East, and each region has its own spin on the sauce.

 In Israel, the sauce is sometimes called harif, which is a generic term for hot and spicy.

 If you consider yourself a chile pepper head, feel free to use any hot peppers you like.
 Just keep some cooling sour cream or yogurt around for balance.